KawaP18/X00201097_CA3/README.md

 - Selenium WebDriver Documentation: https://www.selenium.dev/documentation
 - Azure DevOps Pipelines Documentation: https://learn.microsoft.com/azure/devops/pipelines
 ---
-## Appendix – Application Code Overview
+## Appendix
-The calculator application and unit tests are carried forward from CA2.
+- The calculator app and its unit tests come from CA2.
-The application code remains unchanged, as the focus of CA3 is CI/CD pipeline extension rather than application development.
+- The application code is not changed because the focus of CA3 is CI/CD pipeline extension rather than application development.